zw10/macaron/ReadMe.md

-Macaron is a C++ chess engine, which began life when I lost a game of correspondence chess to my friend on time some years ago.
+Macaron is a C++ chess engine using the Winboard protocol, which began life when I lost a game of correspondence chess to my friend on time some years ago.
 Consequently, I promised to deliver my digital representative that they can play against, any time that I wasn't available.

 I had two goals for Macaron:
-1. To be fun and human-like to play against, with a style resembling my own
+1. To be fun and human-like to play against, with a lively style
 2. To be of reasonable strength (a good opponent for club-level players), which I defined as being able to defeat me most of the time

-Development of Macaron was stopped once those goals were reached.
-No doubt many further improvements in strength based on the existing engine are possible.
+Development of Macaron was put on hold once those goals were reached, though no doubt many further improvements in strength based on the existing engine are possible.

 Recently, I learned that the wikispaces, the host of the chessprogramming wiki - which was where the many of the ideas for Macaron were taken from - was going to be taken down, hence the upload of the engine in commemoration.
 Macaron uses a number of well-known algorithms; the code was initially intended for private use only, so please reach out if there are any parts of the code base that you feel should be attributed.

+Update: the chessprogramming wiki has migrated to https://www.chessprogramming.org/Main_Page.
+Definitely worthwhile visiting and learning from the site if you plan to get started with chess programming.

 Interface
 -------------